-The only point to verify is that the integrals in Formula (\ref{defp}) are well defined.
+The only point to verify is that the integrals in formula (\ref{defp}) are well defined.
 The density $g$ is explicit.
-To lighten the notations, we consider the case when we start from one ball ($u = 1$).
+To simplify the notation, we consider the case when we start from one ball ($u = 1$).
 In this case,

 so that, for any nonzero $w$,

 is bounded as a function of $v$.